david95sbb/reactReduxBasic/README.md

 # React - Redux

-Basic React app with Redux, combine dispatch for create counter and create and list tasks
+Basic React app with Redux, combine dispatch and implement Applymiddleware and Redux Thunk